 Clinical outcomes are shown in Table 1.
-Hospitalization was 45% lower in patients treated with HDx therapy with Theranova compared with high-flux HD (IRR=0.55; 95% CI: 0.30, 1.00; P=0.042).
+Hospitalization was 45% lower in patients treated with HDx therapy compared with high-flux HD (IRR=0.55; 95% CI: 0.30, 1.00; P=0.042).
 There was no significant difference in length of hospital stay.

-In this cohort of chronic HD patients, switching from HF-HD to HDx enabled by the THERANOVA MCO dialyzer membrane was associated with a $\sim\!26\%$ reduction in number of hospital days per patient-year, and a trend towards reduction in hospitalization rate, which can ease the burden of ESKD on patients and healthcare systems.
+In this cohort of chronic HD patients, switching from HF-HD to ${\bf HDx}$ therapy enabled by ${\bf Theranova}$ dialyzer membrane was associated with a ~26% reduction in number of hospital days per patient-year, and a trend towards reduction in hospitalization rate, which can ease the burden of ESKD on patients and healthcare systems.

 During the 12-month period of HDx therapy, in-center IV medication doses of ESA and iron were significantly reduced, in comparison to the 12 months on HF-HD, and were accompanied by a reduction in erythropoietin resistance, while maintaining stable hemoglobin levels.
-Albumin levels also remained stable with HDx therapy, further supporting THERANOVA's ability to efficiently remove conventional/large middle molecules, while retaining larger (>45 kDa) proteins and essential substances.
+Albumin levels also remained stable with HDx therapy, further supporting Theranova dialyzer's ability to efficiently remove large middle molecules, while retaining larger proteins and essential substances.

-Although not significant, a trend toward reduction in an inflammatory marker, hsCRP, was observed after switching to HDx.
-While the reduction in the rate of hospitalizations related to cardiovascular events with HDx was non-significant, the trend aligns with observations from the general population that show an association of elevated hsCRP levels with cardiac events.
+Although not significant, a trend toward reduction in an inflammatory marker, hsCRP, was observed after switching to HDx therapy.
+While the reduction in the rate of hospitalizations related to cardiovascular events with HDx therapy was nonsignificant, the trend aligns with observations from the general population that show an association of elevated hsCRP levels with cardiac events.

-A switch to HDx therapy enabled by THERANOVA was associated with significant reduction in hospital days, IV ESA/iron doses, and improvement in erythropoietin resistance, which can inform treatment modality decisions and reduce the impact of ESKD on patients and healthcare systems.
+A switch to HDx therapy enabled by Theranova dialyzer was associated with significant reduction in hospital days, IV ESA/iron doses, and improvement in erythropoietin resistance, which can inform treatment modality decisions and reduce the impact of ESKD on patients and healthcare systems.